-Open up the Lead (by clicking on the Payment ID link in the Log) and edit the Lead or the Payment accordingly, and Save.
+Compare what the invoice in Quickbooks looks like compared to the Lead in IO.
+You can open up the Lead (by clicking on the Payment ID link in the Log).
+Once you identify the issue, you can edit the Lead or the Payment accordingly, and Save.
 Allow some time (up to 1 hour for QB Online and up to 5 hours for QB Desktop) to see if it imported into QB.
 If this error is occurring due to a sales tax mismatch, see prior FAQ on “What if Sales Tax is mismatching?”

 What to do with this error message on the Log in IO for Quickbooks integration: "3140: There is an invalid reference to QuickBooks Item Sales Tax "" in the Invoice."?

 Possible solution: If you use counties to pay sales tax, the leads might be failing to import because they do not have a venue county set (or it was incorrectly entered: for example, if someone had typed in “Robeson county” in the Venue County field, but the proper entry in this field was “Robeson”).
 To correct it, on the Lead, under Venue address, click at the end of the Event Street address and select the match shown.
 The system will automatically populate the Venue County.
 Be sure to click Save.

 What to do with these error messages IO for Quickbooks Desktop integration: "The QuickBooks administrator must grant an application permission to access a QuickBooks company data file for the first time." or "The QuickBooks administrator can grant permission for an automatic login through the Integrated Application preferences."

 In order to grant permission for IO to connect to Quickbooks Desktop, follow these steps: